Find Affordable College Courses

 22 Yearly Graduations

 University of Wisconsin - Madison is the 2nd most popular school in the nation for students seeking a master's degree in health/medical physics.
 Each year, around 44,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
-The health/medical physics program at University of Wisconsin - Madison awarded 22 master's degrees during the 2020-2021 school year.
-Of these students, 18% were women and 18% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+During the most recent year for which we have data, 22 people received their master's degree in health/medical physics from UW - Madison.
+Of these students, 38% were women and 38% were members of underrepresented racial-ethnic groups.

 9 Yearly Graduations

 Oregon Health & Science University is the 3rd most popular school in the nation for students seeking a master's degree in health/medical physics.
 Roughly 3,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $14,760 per year, while in-state graduate students, on average, pay $21,222 per year.
-During the 2020-2021 academic year, 9 people received their master's degree in health/medical physics from OHSU.
-Of these students, 44% were women and 11% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $15,336 per year, while in-state graduate students, on average, pay $21,375 per year.
+During the most recent year for which we have data, 9 people received their master's degree in health/medical physics from OHSU.

 #4